 - Add cornstarch to ¼ cup of reserved guava liquid and whisk until well combined.

 - In a stand mixer whip shortening with sugar.
 Add in the remaining dry ingredients.
 In a separate bowl whisk the egg and buttermilk and add in stand mixture and combine until you have a soft dough.
-If dough is too wet add more flour.
+If the dough is too wet add more flour.

 - Preheat oven to 350 degrees F.